Regulations for the 15th Klaudia Taev Competition (2027)

 Important!
 The duration of the performance, including stage entrance and exit, must be at least 7 minutes, but may not exceed 10 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

-4. SEMI-FINAL ROUND (artistic and acting skills)
+4. SEMI-FINAL ROUND (Artistic and Acting Skills)

 Important!
-The duration of the performance, including stage entrance and exit, must be at least 8 minutes, but may not exceed 12 minutes!
+The duration of the performance, including stage entrance and exit, must be at least 9 minutes, but may not exceed 12 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

 5. FINAL ROUND